 Who do I contact if I have questions while applying for a permit?

-- Call your city’s building department hotline
+- Call your city’s building department hotline.

-- Visit the permit office in person
+- Visit the permit office in person.

-- Email the department’s customer service
+- Email their customer service.

-- Check the city’s website for FAQs or guides
+- Check the city’s website for FAQs or guides.

-To check your permit status:
+To find out where your permit stands:

-- Go to your city’s building department website
+- Go to your city’s building department website.

-- Look for a “permit search” or “status check” option
+- Look for a “permit search” or “status check” option.

-- Enter your permit number or address
+- Enter your permit number or address.

-- Review the current status and any notes
+- Review the current status and any notes.